kuzzleio/kourou/README.md

 _See code: [src/commands/vault/test.ts](src/commands/vault/test.ts)_
 <!-- commandsstop -->

-# Where does this weird name comes from?
+# Where does this weird name come from?

 We liked the idea that this CLI is like a launchpad for the Kuzzle rocket.
 The place where you launch and pilot your Kuzzle instance.
 The place where the European Space Agency launches their rockets is in the country near the city of [Kourou](https://www.wikiwand.com/en/Kourou), in French Guiana, so we liked the idea that the Kuzzle rockets would take off from there.